 Before you get yourself a heater, you should know what specifications to look for, what are the main criteria to consider and maintenance of such a heater.

 Types of kerosene heaters

 If you are looking for a kerosene heater, you have probably noticed that there are mainly two types of heaters – radiant and convective.
-Radiant kerosene heaters are generally made for heating a particular area.
+Radiant kerosene heaters are made for heating a particular area.
 They typically have a rectangular, tube-like shape and can be in a variety of sizes.
 As I already mentioned, they emit heat in a specific direction rather than in all directions.
-This means they are great for heating certain objects, areas in the room and so on.
+This means they are great for heating specific objects, areas in the room and so on.

 The second type is convective kerosene heaters.
 In most cases, they feature round design that heats area in all directions.
 They are perfect if you want to heat the entire room, garage and so on.
 These kinds of heaters have to be positioned in the middle of the area you want to warm up.
 They work incredibly well, in fact, one kerosene heater could be enough to heat a small sized house if all doors are left open.